JoshRochotte/JoshRochotte/README.md

 #### 🌱 Things I am currently working on:
-- Finish my Computer Engineering Master Degree
+- Researching the Impact of Mental Health and Technology
-- Taking online courses about Data Science and Machine Learning
+- Furthering my skills in Computational Social Science and Machine Learning
-- Business practices on [bi4 Group Spain](https://github.com/bi4group) 🚀 *coming soon*
+- Volunteering to suppport students on career journey and groups like Geek Therapeutics

 #### :computer: Programming languages and tools: